Georacer/mavlink-inspector/README.md

 # mavlink-inspector
-Utilities for MAVLink log inspection
+Utilities for MAVLink and ArduPilot DataFlash log inspection

-`mavlink-inspector` is a package for processing and analyzing MAVLink logs.
+`mavlink-inspector` is a package for processing and analyzing MAVLink logs as well as ArduPilot DataFlash logs.
 Currently, the development efforts are based on the MATLAB framework.
 Ports to other languages may be adopted in the future, as need arizes.

 ## Why MATLAB?
-Other tools exist for MAVLink log parsing and analysis.
+Other tools exist for MAVLink and DataFlash log parsing and analysis.
 Notable examples are:
 * the Pymavlink toolbox, in Python
 * the MAVExplorer utility of the MAVProxy package, in Python
 * Dronekit's LogAnalyzer in C++